 The Biggest Snowman Ever – This story is one of a series of stories about two mouse friends named Clayton and Desmond.
 In all their books, the two friends struggle with their competitive instincts or have difficulties sharing or cooperating, but in the end come to realize that they can do bigger, better things when they work together and compromise.
 I love the lesson in this story and the Winter theme is perfect for this time of year!

-Snowmen at Work – Although I haven’t read this book yet, we have it on order.
-I’m a big fan of Carolyn Buehner’s other “Snowmen” stories (this is the latest of 4 I believe).
+Snowmen at Work – I’m a big fan of Carolyn Buehner’s other “Snowmen” stories (this is the latest of 4).
 Carolyn writes with catchy rhyming text and the colourful illustrations always have interesting hidden surprises.
 The tales are imaginative and clever and get kids thinking about the “lives of snowmen” when we humans go to sleep!

 To find some other great books for this winter, as well as accompanying activities – check out January Books for 2 to 3 Yr Olds from Planet Smarty Pants.

 And now for all the SNOWY activities!

 Snowy Sensory Bins from One Time Through